lbraun/LBS-Engine/README.md

 > Your search for couches within 5 kilometers returned 20 results.

+> There are 5 items being given away along the route you provided.

 These are just a few examples of notifications our app can deliver.

+### The plan

+* You can find our original vision for the project in our [mockups folder](https://drive.google.com/drive/folders/13sRy6OwVp6YiGpK_L-YKbhwFvKUbRUbf) and our [brainstorm file](initial_ideas_brainstorm.md).

+* See [Waffle.io](https://waffle.io/lbraun/geofreebie) for details on specific features.

 ## Technologies used